-Inpatient treatment programs are known to be very successful at helping individuals who have been diagnosed with Alzheimer’s disease come to terms with their diagnosis and process the many emotions they are likely experiencing.
-An inpatient program can help educate the patient as well as the family about this disease and what to expect during the latter stages.
+Inpatient treatment centers are known to be very successful at helping individuals who have been diagnosed with Alzheimer’s disease come to terms with their diagnosis and process the many emotions they are likely experiencing.
+An inpatient clinic can help educate the patient as well as the family about this disease and what to expect during the latter stages.
 Additionally, medication management can be put into place and coping skills can be taught that can help control symptoms for as long as possible.
-During the later stages of the disease an inpatient program can help everyone cope with this difficult time and help identify the best placement for the patient that will provide them with the constant care and support they need.
+During the later stages of the disease, inpatient care can help everyone cope with this difficult time and help identify the best placement for the patient that will provide them with the constant care and support they need.

 Types of Treatment Offered at Red River

 Upon arriving at Red River Hospital you will be greeted by one of our intake specialists who will arrange for you to complete a comprehensive assessment and answer any questions that you may have.
 The intake assessment is conducted by a licensed professional and then reviewed by a team member or supervisor, in order to confirm admission.
 Once approved the physician is contacted and the admissions process begins.
 All patients benefit from a dedicated psychiatric staff and multidisciplinary treatment team who provide current medical management and therapies that encompass all patient’s needs.
 Some of the therapeutic techniques we use may include:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 During detox, everyone receives 24-hour nurse monitoring as all toxic substances are removed from the body.
 To learn more about our detoxification process please see the detox program page.